wsteven101/Newscast-API/README.md

 providing a single endpoint.
 This endpoint returns the best N stories from the Hacker News API :

-     'http://localhost:5118/api/stories/' +  the number of stories to be returned e.g. 'http://localhost:5118/api/stories/20 - returns the best 20 stories in descending order of ranking
+     'http://localhost:5118/api/stories/' +  the number of stories to be returned e.g. 'http://localhost:5118/api/stories/20 - returns the best 20 stories in descending order of score

-Managing the Impact of Requests on the Hacker News API
+## Managing the Impact of Requests on the Hacker News API

-Two hundred best stories have to be retieved at a time in order to sort them into descending order of score ranking.
-This requires 200 requests to teh Hacker New API.
+Having fetched the list of the bets 200 story ids, the 200 individual stories are then retrieved.
+This requires 200 requests to the Hacker New API to retieve each of the best stories as the score is contained within the story.
+Only with these scores can the stories be sorted into descending score order.

-A balance is required between having too many requests impacting the Hacker News API and between waiting for too many synchronous requests that would slow down the Newscast API. this balance is achieved by
+A balance is required between having too many requests impacting the Hacker News API at once and between waiting for too many requests one after the other that would slow down the Newscast API.
+This balance is achieved by

  1) Breaking the 200 story requests into configurable batches of requests and then awaiting each batch
  2) Caching stories in a concurrent dictionary.
 An assumption is made here that a story never changes.